Virginia Tech® home

 Choose a club that boosts your career

-Joining clubs and organizations can also be a great way to find opportunities for professional development.
+Joining clubs and organizations can be a great way to find opportunities for professional development.
 For example, students on the Wildland Fire Crew train to respond to forest fires.
 Members of the Packaging Systems and Design Club have traveled to Las Vegas to attend PackExpo, a major trade show for the packaging profession.

 All of these opportunities will look great on a resume!
 And, of course, don’t forget about the hands-on academic experiences that are also available to help you apply your technical knowledge.